storybookjs/test-runner/MIGRATION.test-runner.md

 #### Handling unexpected failing tests

 If tests that passed in storyshots fail in the test-runner, it could be because there are uncaught errors in the browser which were not detected correctly in storyshots.
 The test-runner treats them as failure.
 If this is the case, use this as an opportunity to review and fix these issues.
-If these errors are actually intentional (e.g. your story tests an error), then you can tell the test-runner to ignore this particular story instead by defining patterns to ignore via the `testPathIgnorePatterns` configuration.
-(TODO: Improve this once skipping stories is simpler in the test-runner)
+If these errors are actually intentional (e.g. your story tests an error), then you can tell the test-runner to exclude or skip this particular story instead by using story tags.
+[Read more about that here](./README.md#filtering-tests-experimental).

 #### Snapshot path differences